CSE112-GoldTeam/web-app/CONTRIBUTING.md

 1. ``git checkout develop`` This will switch you to the develop branch.
 2. ``git pull`` This will make sure your develop branch is up to date.
 3. ``git checkout -b branch-name`` This will checkout a new branch with the name *branch-name*.
 4. Write some code, commit it.
+Make sure to add '''--skip-ci''' or '''[skip ci]''' to the commit message of the last commit before you push.
+So it does not get built by CodeShip.
 Continue to step 5 when done writing code
 5. ``git push -u origin branch-name`` This will push your branch to Github.
 You only need to do this once per branch.
 6. Submit a pull request